Dodge Challenger (1970-1974)

 1970 Challenger AAR

 Like the T/A, the Challenger AAR (All American Racers) featured the side-exhausted 340ci V-8 topped with three 2-bbl Holley carburetors.
-Horsepower was 290 and was backed by either a four-speed manual or three-speed TorqueFlite automatic transmission.
+Horsepower was 290, backed by either a four-speed manual or three-speed TorqueFlite automatic transmission.
 About 1,000 AAR Challengers were produced.
 In all, Dodge sold 76,935 Challengers for the 1970 model year.

 A mild restyle was seen in 1971 as the Challenger got a new split grille and restyled back-up lamps.
 Industry-wide emissions regulations brought lower compression ratios, which lowered engine outputs.
 There were now eight engines offered, starting with the 198-cubic-inch version of the Slant Six, up to the unchanged 426 Hemi V8, still rated at 425 gross hp (but only about 350 net).
 The 440 with a four-barrel carb was gone from the lineup, as was the 340 Six-Pack.

 A total of 29,883 Challengers were built during the 1971 model year.
 A Challenger convertible paced the Indy 500, but no replicas were made for the public.

 The convertible was gone, just the Challenger and Challenger Rallye hardtop remained.
 The grille was redesigned again, now resembling a wide horse collar and extending beneath the front bumper.
 The tail was also redesigned.
 Engine choices were down to three, the base 225ci six, a 150-horsepower, two-barrel 318 and 240-horsepower, four-barrel 340.
 Sales continued to slide, with Dodge selling 26,658 Challengers.